kubernetes-retired/kubeadm-dind-cluster/README.md

 To use kube-router, set the CNI_PLUGIN environment variable to "kube-router".

+NOTE: Currently pinning kube-router to v0.2.0, because of issue seen with cleanup, when using newer (latest) kube-router.

+NOTE: This has only been tested with Kubernetes 1.11, and currently fails, when using Kuberentes 1.12 (alpha).

 ## IPv6 Mode
 To run Kubernetes in IPv6 only mode, set the environment variable IP_MODE to "ipv6".
 There are additional customizations that you can make for IPv6,